hari0409/Dog-vs-Cat-CNN-Classifier/README.md

 # dogs-vs-cat
-A simple classifier using TF2 using the kaggle dataset
+A simple classifier using TF2 using the kaggle competition data set(a little late for that)
-Got about
+Got about 73% accuracy on validation data set.
+model have been saves and uploaded
+Try and predict some
+Note::input_shape=(64,64,3)